Home

 walls house plan blueprints

 Walls are indicated by a double line.
 The thicker the wall, the further apart the two lines will be.
 An interior wall will usually consist of the wood framing covered on both sides with drywall.
 (Drywall is the common name for the inside walls of your house that are painted or wallpapered).
 Interior walls can also be made of bricks (adobe or concrete) or other materials.
-Exterior walls will typically be wider than the interior walls since the exterior walls help hold up the roof.
-The exterior wall could be wood or metal framing, concrete (perhaps with insulated forms), straw bale, rammed earth, cob, adobe bricks or anything that passes your local building code.
-The inside walls of the exterior walls are often covered with drywall or stucco and the outside walls covered with either stucco or sheetboard (either plywood or oriented strand board) which is then covered with some type of breathable waterproofing, then covered with exterior surfacing (wood siding, brick, stucco, etc.) Typically, the exterior walls will appear thicker than the interior walls on your blueprints.
+Exterior walls will typically be wider than the interior walls since the exterior walls are usually structural (they help hold up the floors above and the roof).
+The exterior wall could be made of wood or metal framing, concrete (perhaps with insulated forms), straw bale, rammed earth, cob, adobe bricks or anything that passes your local building code.
+The inside walls of the exterior walls are often covered with drywall or stucco and the outside walls covered with either stucco or sheetboard (usually plywood or oriented strand board) which is then covered with some type of breathable waterproofing, then covered with exterior surfacing (wood siding, brick, stucco, etc.) Typically, the exterior walls will appear thicker than the interior walls on your blueprints.

 Which brings us to scaling.